 How Much Does Breast Augmentation Cost?

-At our practice, the average cost of breast augmentation ranges from $5,500 to $6,500, depending on the type of breast implants you choose.
-However, the price will vary based on your individual needs and surgical plan.
-You can get more information about cost and financing options at your consultation.
+According to RealSelf.com, breast augmentation has an impressive 95% “Worth It” rating, reflecting high patient satisfaction.
 We understand that recovery seems a little daunting initially, but we help patients navigate the recovery process smoothly.
 The vast majority of breast augmentation patients find the recovery is well worth their shapely new breasts, as you can see in their before and after photos.
-To learn more about breast augmentation recovery, request a consultation or call us at (859) 277-9435 to schedule an appointment.

 Leave a Reply